RobinTail/express-zod-api/README.md

 const config = createConfig({ logger, ... });
 ```

-## Your custom server
+## Usage with your own express app

+If you already have your own configured express application, or you find the library settings not enough,
-You can instantiate your own express app and connect your endpoints the following way.
+you can connect your routing to the app instead of using `createServer()`.

 ```typescript
 import * as express from 'express';